 The remainder of the paper is organized as follows.
-Section~\ref{sc:def} contains background material, where we review some standard definitions and fix notations.
-In Section~\ref{sc:OSD} we describe the BP-OSD algorithm and compare its performance with other known modifications of BP.
-In Section~\ref{sc:gbc} we study the generalized bicycle codes and construct some new codes with good performance.
-In Section~\ref{sc:ghp} we introduce and study a new large family of QLDPC codes that generalizes the class of hypergraph product codes in the case when one of the parity-check matrices is square.
-In the last section we give some final remarks.
-The paper also have two appendixes.
-Appendix~\ref{app:alg} contains some supplementary material on the ring of circulants.
-Finally, Appendix~\ref{app:codes} contains a description of all the codes used in the simulations.
+Section~\ref{sc:def} contains some background material, where we review standard definitions and fix notations.
+In~Section~\ref{sc:OSD}, we describe the BP-OSD algorithm and compare its performance with other known modifications of BP.
+In Section~\ref{sc:gbc}, we study GB codes and construct some new codes with good performance.
+In Section~\ref{sc:ghp}, we introduce and study a~new large family of GHP codes and show that it generalizes the class of hypergraph product codes in the case when one of the parity-check matrices is square.
+In the last section, we give some final remarks.
+The paper also contains three appendixes.
+Appendix~\ref{app:alg} has some supplementary material on the ring of circulants.
+Appendix~\ref{app:codes} contains a description of all the codes used in the simulations.
 Finally, we show some additional simulations in~Appendix~\ref{app:sims}.